Skip to main content

 Two years on the same slide is two years of compounding lost.
 A scaling product that lands at year five instead of year three is roughly half a million in cumulative revenue you will not see.
 The ceiling is not lack of ideas.
 The ceiling is that the idea never becomes infrastructure.

-Take the Growth Readiness Scorecard to find out which of the four moves is your first one.
+Take the Growth Readiness Scorecard to find out where your ceiling is and what the Sprint would look like for your business.

 Jan Potgieter